 A continuous and unobstructed path of exit travel from any point within a workplace to a place of safety.
 An exit route consists of three parts:

 • Exit access – portion of an exit route that leads to an exit.

 • Exit – portion of an exit route that is generally separated from other areas to provide a protected way of travel to the exit discharge.

 • Exit discharge – part of the exit route that leads directly outside or to a street, walkway, refuge area, public way, or open space with access to the outside.

 The terms exits, fire exits, and emergency exits all have the same meaning.

-In most cases a workplace must have at least two fire exits.
-This ensures that employees, visitors, and other people in the building will be able to get out quickly during an emergency.
-Additional fire exits may be required based on the size of the building, the number of people normally in the building, and the arrangement of the interior of the building.
+In most cases, a workplace must have at least two fire exits.
+Two or more ensures that employees, visitors, and other people in the building will be able to get out quickly during an emergency.
+Additional fire exits may be necessary based on the building size, number of occupants, and the arrangement of the interior of the building.
 What is important is that people can get out quickly and safely.
 The number and location of fire exits must be sufficient to accomplish this.